Thunder

 Warrumbungles grand high tops walk in Summer

-After the heat of Waa Gorge and Mount Kaputar we decide our best plan would be to get up super early and get the bulk of the Grand High top walk down before the heat of the day.
+After the heat of Waa Gorge and Mount Kaputar we decide our best plan would be to get up super early and get the bulk of the Grand High top walk done before the heat of the day.

 But first we have to get there.
 There was another feature just out of Coonabarabran we wanted to check out.